 hello!
 I’m Edd.

-I'm the author of the young-adult book, Only Pieces, now part of the JLG Gold Standard Selections!
+I'm the author of the young-adult book, Only Pieces, and No Place for Fairy Tales

 I love sharing book recs and other creative content such as photography tips, lovely cafés, and my upcoming projects on Instagram.

-He was raised with an appreciation for books.
-His mother was a Spanish and literature teacher, so reading and writing have been his biggest passions since he was six.
+Edd was raised with an appreciation for books.
+His mother was a Spanish and literature teacher, so reading and writing have been his biggest passions since he was a kid.

 Edd is currently a high school teacher in Mexico.